 Brief science lesson: On the pH scale, which ranges from 0 to 14, human hair falls on the lower and mildly acidic end, somewhere between 4.5 and 5.5.
 Unfortunately, many of the hair products we use disrupt our hair's natural pH since a lot of them are alkaline and on the higher end of the scale.

-Undiluted apple cider vinegar has a pH between 4 and 5, but you shouldn't use it undiluted on your hair!
-Diluted, it's closer to a pH of about 2.9; still acidic and much better than a pH of 7, often found in commercial products.
-A vinegar rinse helps to restore your hair's natural pH balance, keeping it healthy.
+Undiluted apple cider vinegar usually has a pH of around 2.5, but you shouldn't use it undiluted on your hair!
+Diluted, it's usually closer to a pH of about 5; still acidic and potentially better than a pH of 7, often found in commercial products.
+A vinegar rinse might help to restore your hair's natural pH balance, keeping it healthy.

 To avoid damage or rough hair, begin with a large ratio of water to vinegar (4:1 / water:vinegar is a good starting point), but you can always increase or decrease your amounts as needed.